 While the ongoing coronavirus (COVID-19) pandemic has undoubtedly been a huge blow to the higher education sector, it has provided an opportunity for universities to rally round and plan for the future

-Here are some of the changes that have already been put in place by institutions, exam boards and the Universities and Colleges Admissions Service (UCAS), as well as what you can expect as we move towards the 2020/21 academic year.
+Here are some of the changes that have already been put in place by institutions and the Universities and Colleges Admissions Service (UCAS), as well as what you can expect during the 2020/21 academic year.

 However, it's still important to check with your own university to discover what its individual plans are going forwards.

-An article by The Guardian on UK universities plan to create 'social bubbles' when campuses reopen (3 June 2020) explains how some universities plan to reduce the risk of coronavirus on campuses by having students live and study with those on the same course or in their year.
+In a move to reduce the risk of coronavirus in halls and on campuses, many universities have encouraged students to live and study with those on the same course or in their year.

 Blended learning and online classes